EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/io.files.md

     =
 ### io.files.inifile

 INIFILE Creates, reads, or writes data from/to a standard ini (ascii) file.
 Such a file is organized into sections ([section name]), subsections(enclosed by {subsection name}), and keys (key=value).
-Empty lines and lines with the first non-empty
+Empty lines and lines with the first non-empty character being ; (comment lines) are ignored.